-Source International GAAP Holdings Limited

-Notes to the consolidated financial statements for the year ended 31 December 2016 - conti nued

-IAS 1.
-90 29.2 Properties revaluation reserve

-IAS 1.106(d)

-IAS 1.106A

-Year en 31/12 Year ended 31/12/15

-CU' 000 CU'000

-IAS 16.77(f) Balance at beginning of year 51 51

-Increase arising on revaluation of properties 1, 643 -

-IAS 36.126(c) Impairment losses - -

-IAS 36.126(d) Reversals of impairment losses - -

-, s 193) -

-Reversal of deferred tax liability on revaluation - -

-Transferred to retained earnings (3) -

-Others [describe]

-Balance at end of year 1, 198 51

-IAS 1.79(b) The properties revaluation reserve arises on the revaluation of land and buildings.
-When revalue

-IAS 1.82A are sold, the portion of the properties revaluation reserve that relates to that asset is transferred earnings.
-Items of other comprehensive income included in the properties revaluation reserve was subsequently to profit or loss. -

-IAS 16.77(f) Distributions from the properties revaluation reserve can be made where they are in accordance requirements of the Company's constitution, the Corporations Act and relevant case law.
-Amour effectively distributed out of the properties revaluation reserve as part of a share buy-back.
-Gen restriction on the payment of 'bonus shares' out of the properties revaluation reserve.
-However, distributions out of the reserve is restricted by the terms of the Company's constitution.
-These rapply to any amounts transferred to retained profits.
-The directors do not currently intend to ma from the properties revaluation reserve. its may erally, the pa estrict y also be there is no ayment of cash ions do not
+Source International GAAP Holdings Limited Notes to the consolidated financial statements for the year ended 31 December 2016 - conti nued IAS 1.
+90 29.2 Properties revaluation reserve IAS 1.106(d) IAS 1.106A Year ended 31/12/16 Year ended 31/12/15 CU'000 CU'000 IAS 16.77(f) Balance at beginning of year 51 51 Increase arising on revaluation of properties 1,643 - IAS 36.126(c) Impairment losses - - IAS 36.126(d) Reversals of impairment losses - - Deferred tax liability arising on revaluation (493) - Reversal of deferred tax liability on revaluation - - Transferred to retained earnings (3) - Others [describe] Balance at end of year 1,198 51 IAS 1.79(b) The properties revaluation reserve arises on the revaluation of land and buildings.
+When revalued land IAS 1.82A are sold, the portion of the properties revaluation reserve that relates to that asset is transferred direct earnings.
+Items of other comprehensive income included in the properties revaluation reserve will not subsequently to profit or loss. • IAS 16.77(f) Distributions from the properties revaluation reserve can be made where they are in accordance with requirements of the Company's constitution, the Corporations Act and relevant case law.
+Amounts ma effectively distributed out of the properties revaluation reserve as part of a share buy-back.
+Generally, restriction on the payment of 'bonus shares' out of the properties revaluation reserve.
+However, the padistributions out of the reserve is restricted by the terms of the Company's constitution.
+These restrict apply to any amounts transferred to retained profits.
+The directors do not currently intend to make any from the properties revaluation reserve. y also be there is no ayment of cash ions do not